View of Washington Square Park from the south towards the fountain and arch

 NFO is divided into:

-• Online content, to review prior to and after arriving on campus
+• Online content (see below), to review prior to and after arriving on campus

 Virtual Campus Tour